-Candied Lemons are EASY to make!
+Candied Lemon Slices are EASY to make!
 They make beautiful edible garnishes for baked goods and can be enjoyed as a treat, as well.
 Such a great way to use up lemons!

 Did you know that lemons in their entirety, peels and all, are edible?
 With a little bit of cooking magic, lemons (or any citrus fruit) turn into candy.
 And beautiful decorations for baked goods!
 It's a magical secret unknown to most.
 This trick applies to any citrus fruit.
 Oranges, grapefruit and limes transform into delicious candied citrus fruits, as well!